 Persuasion Techniques for Sales Professionals

-The Magic Word of Sales
+The Magic Word in Sales

 Whenever anyone tells you that they know the secret to sales, you should listen closely but know that there truly is no secret to success in sales.
 Success in sales is a culmination of hard work, strong rapport skills, a dedication to improving sales skills and knowing how to close sales.
 There are, however, secrets that can lead you towards success when coupled with other critical success factors.
 One of these "secrets" is a commonly used word that is one of the most persuasive words in the English language.